Laura Karpman: Personal life

 Karpman is married to composer Nora Kroll-Rosenbaum, a fellow Milton Babbitt student.
 They have one son and live in Playa del Rey, California, in a duplex with an ocean view and a built-in studio.

+Karpman is known for a signature look: she wears two pairs of glasses, one pair on her face, and the other on her head.
 She has a self-described lifelong obsession for drama, including soap opera, classical operas, and plays.